Skip to product information

 El Salvador San Cayetano

-This El Salvador is a washed processed microlot on the San Cayetano estate which is 4000 feet up in the mountains on the border of Guatemala.
-It only grows the Bourbon varietal which is one of the nicest Central American varietals, but becoming less common because of its lower yield per plant.
-The farm only produces about 200 bags of coffee a year, and it typically has a late harvest compared to El Salvador in general because of the high altitude and varietal being grown.
+This El Salvador is a washed processed microlot on the La Esperanza estate which is 5000 feet up in the mountains on the border of Guatemala.
 The farm divides its harvest into washed, honey, and natural coffee processing.
 This year we are stocking the washed process beans.

-In the very lightest roast just 30 seconds out of first cracks, you find a bright tangy black cherry sweetness.
-It has a silky velvety mouthfeel and a nutty aftertaste (almond?).
-The overall experience seems on par with something like eating a vanilla wafer.
+In the very lightest roast just 30 seconds out of first cracks, you find a bright tangy blackberry sweetness.
+It has a silky velvety mouthfeel like kahlua and a chocolate aftertaste.

 If you enjoy espresso, I do recommend this coffee roasted 30 seconds into the 2nd cracks.
 That velvety mouthfeel is still apparent in espresso, and it has little bitterness.
-It's not the most complex of espresso, certainly there are some caramel and chocolate and nutty flavors, but its the smoothness that grabs the attention.
+It's not the most complex of espresso, certainly there are some berry and chocolate, but its the smoothness that grabs the attention.
 Blending it into espresso is highly recommended.